-Brooklyn Teacher Asks Students If He Can Date Their Relatives
+Creepy Married Teacher Asks Students If He Could Date Their Hot Relatives

 A Brooklyn public school teacher will eventually get his job back after being banned from his school by the Department of Education for asking students to set him up on dates with their relatives.